Using the Xano Database

 Click in the top right corner.

-Choose Import Data to , or Enter Data Manually to start with an empty table where you can add your own data later, or generate sample data automatically.
+Choose Import Data to import data from a CSV file, or Enter Data Manually to start with an empty table where you can add your own data later, or generate sample data automatically.

 In the panel that opens, give your table a and a